9ae/ace/wiki/vault/s.1_04.md

 *How do we show they are isolated at the org?*
 - At the cafe, Vio and Helga sit alone.
 Everyone at the org makes fun of them.
 Vio reassures Helga that it's okay, they are just jealous of how talented they are.

-Rein mentions to Vio, that he got this limited edition bag from art depot for membership customers.

 ##  Why it matters
 The Harts are famed for their ability, Jacques wants them working for him.